86 separate references and commentary follow this brief discussion.

 We have been exploring, researching, developing and refining SDR for some two decades.

 SDR has a powerful but nevertheless limited utility.
-It does not replace exploration of client issues, education of the client, support for the client, and nor does it in any way negate the crucial value of the therapeutic alliance.
+It does not replace exploration of client issues, education of the client, collaborative creation of new communication strategies (for example), support for the client, and nor does it in any way negate the crucial value of the therapeutic alliance.
 What it does is speed and smooth therapy so that deeper, more satisfying and transformative outcomes are achieved more readily.

 For example many problematic feelings, thoughts and behaviours can be quite literally extinguished in just minutes, allowing your therapy program to focus more on supporting solution-oriented navigation through the client’s environment, rather than spending so much time and energy on trying to change the client’s thinking or attitude.
 SDR makes both CBT and mindfulness completely superfluous.